sanbox-irl/sanbox-irl.github.io/source/_posts/Npc-Behavior-in-Fields-of-Mistria.md

 1. How do NPCs behave within their 2D environment?
 2. How do NPCs decide what to do on a given day or on a given time?
-3. Finally, the unasked question, but how do NPCs decide what to say?
+3. (unasked) How do NPCs decide what to say?

-These three questions are divided between the micro and macro levels, which maps neatly to the *database* level and the *gameplay* level.
+These three questions are divided between the micro and macro levels, which maps neatly *gameplay* programming and *database* programming, forming a kind of front-end/back-end relationship.
 It's simpler to start with the gameplay, so let's start there.

 ## How do NPCs Behave

+NPCs in farming sims have certain behaviors, which happen on and off screen.
+These behaviors overlap with "town" or "life" simulators, so devs working on those games may recognize these:

+1. NPCs must animate and make noises in certain positions.
+2. NPCs must move between locations and positions.
+3. NPCs must be interactable with the player in all of these positions.
-NPCs like to be
+4. (optional) NPCs generally need to be available for cutscenes.

+NPCs, in *Fields of Mistria*, also must posses **verisimilitude**:

+These reduce to a small number of states:

+- Animating in place
+- Moving between locations
+- (optional) Dummy cutscene

+Looking at these states, a "complete" NPC for our purposes would be an entity which moves from `point_a` to `point_b`, doing some animation repeatedly for awhile, and then moves to `point_c`.
+Animation and directed movement are extremely simple compared to programming enemies or monsters in a fighting game.

+The one that should stick out to you is *"moving between locations"* -- this state is where almost all of the difficulty arises.
+Why does this prove challenging?
+Effectively, level-of-detail and culling require you to reason about the NPC while the NPC itself may be de-loaded.
+Most games cull entities from the game world when they are offscreen to reduce processing overhead.
+This decision is reasonable, but can obviously complicate certain

 In my opinion, Npc behavior in farming sims is by far the most difficult problem.
 A significant amount of paper cuts can occurs in the player experience was farming sims complexify.
 This difficulty comes from a few constraints: